Marpa, A practical general parser: the recognizer: The recognizer

 \subsection{Top-level code}

+The top-level code is Algorithm~\ref{alg:top-level} on page~\pageref{alg:top-level}.
 Exclusive time and space for the loop over the Earley sets is charged to the Earley sets.
 Inclusive time and space for the final loop to check for \Vdr{accept} is charged to the Earley items at location \size{\Cw}.
 Overhead is charged to the parse.
 All these resource charges are obviously \Oc.